“Lead with emotion,” Leslie Miller from Unilever

 Welcome to the Pass the Mic and the Defining Moment series.
 We’re giving powerful women in the industry the opportunity to make the world their mentee.
 These rockstars are joining us to share their stories and sage advice with up-and-coming women.

-Meet , Head of Dove and Dove Men + Care US at Unilever.
+Meet Leslie Miller, US Lead for Dove and Dove Men + Care at Unilever.
 Leslie has 15+ years of brand and management experience with the goal of keeping things real.
 And she raised a very real $1M for the American Cancer Society!

 We were lucky enough to sit down with Leslie for a Pass the Mic interview in our podcast booth at Advertising Week New York.
 In it, she shares the skills that have brought her success.
 Take a listen and learn how to tackle anything and be the best version of yourself—in and outside of the office.